.png)

 Wealth is being transferred in a variety of ways.
 Sometimes it’s through the formal channels like wills, trusts, and estate plans.
 Other times, it’s more informal, like parents helping with a house deposit, paying for Uni, or gradually handing over the family business or investments.

 Dean: First, put it in an on call or interest-bearing account.
 Then, do nothing, at least not straight away.
 Take a breath and give yourself space to think.
 Inheritances can be very emotional, and it’s easy to rush into decisions.
-First, get a clear picture of where you’re at financially, right now – e.g. what you own, what you owe, and what’s already working well.
-Then start thinking about where you want to be.
-What does your ideal financial future look like?
+Get a clear picture of your financial position, what you own, what you owe, and what’s working well.
+Then start thinking about your ideal financial future.

 That’s when you make a plan.
-Even better, sit down with a financial planner and build that plan together.
-They’ll help you weigh up your options.
-Whether it’s paying off debt, investing, or using the inheritance to support others.
-The key thing is to be intentional.
+Even better, sit down with a financial planner to build that plan together.
+They’ll help you weigh up your options, whether it’s paying off debt, investing, or supporting others.
+The key is to be intentional and ensure your decisions align with your long-term strategy.

 The key thing is to be intentional, don’t let that money drift away.

-There’s often a sense of responsibility that comes with an inheritance.
-People want to “do the right thing,” but without a clear plan, it’s hard to know what that actually looks like.
-Some jump into buying property, others give large gifts to family, or make emotional purchases that don’t really serve their long-term goals.
+Dean: Rushing into decisions without advice is a big one.
+That urgency can lead to regret.
+People want to “do the right thing,” but without a clear plan, it’s hard to know what that looks like.
+Some jump into buying property, others give large gifts, or make emotional purchases that don’t serve their goals.

 There’s often a sense of responsibility that comes with an inheritance.